-Our four-part series explores COVID-19 and its potential impact on stroke survivors and their caregivers and families.
+Our five-part series explores COVID-19 and its potential impact on stroke survivors and their caregivers and families.
 Hear stroke patients’ questions and concerns and our stroke experts’ responses.

 Moderated by Emmy Award-winning news anchor and journalist Carey Peña, this episode features stroke survivor Christopher Ewing and Dr. Mitchell Elkind, professor of neurology and epidemiology at Columbia University in New York City.

 Ewing shares his story and the concerns he and fellow stroke survivors in Southern California have about how COVID-19 may affect them.

 Elkind addresses stroke survivors’ COVID-19-related health risks and how stroke survivors can reduce their risks and stay healthy during the pandemic.

 Carey Peña (Moderator) Carey Peña is an Emmy Award-winning news anchor, host and investigative journalist.
 As founder and CEO of Inspired Media 360, she created her dream company at the intersection of tech and TV.
 Peña strives to inspire people through the stories IM360 covers, the shows and content her company creates, and the many charity events and other activities where she serves as master of ceremonies or volunteers her time.